 There are many correlation formulas.
 Most commonly used is the Pearson product-moment correlation coefficient, which is valid only for normally distributed data (data that roughly fits a bell curve).
 When the data skews significantly from a normal distribution, you very likely need a different correlation method.

 You will also want the slope of the relationship or regression line, its intercept with the Y axis, and the coefficient of regression, which is the proportion of observed variation due to correlation.

 And, you need to calculate the probability that the coefficient you calculated is significantly different from zero.
 Here we use a simple standard formula to calculate a t statistic for the correlation result.
 The Wikipedia page on correlation describes several ways of testing the significance of correlations.

 For this example we restrict ourselves to calculating correlation assuming a normal distribution and no missing values.

-Calculation of the correlation coefficient needs two passes: a first to calculate basic statistical quantities, then a second to calculate the slope, intercept and correlation coefficient from those basic quantities.
-Calculating the coefficient of regression requires a third pass.
+Calculating the correlation coefficient needs two passes: a first pass to calculate basic statistical quantities, then a second pass to calculate the slope, intercept and correlation coefficient from those basic quantities.
+Calculating the coefficient of regression and statistical significance needs a third pass.
 So this will be a 4-step:

-2. Use the results of #1 to calculate slope, intercept and r.
+Step 2: Use the results of Step 1 to calculate slope, intercept and r.

 If we're computing correlation in a database like MySQL, then, you'd expect Views will be useful.
 Unfortunately we're immediately bitten by two limitations in the MySQL implementation of Views: subqueries in the